PlexAlanche/ai-stock-prediction/README.md

 # Artemis

-Artemis is a predictive model that uses machine learning algorithms to forecast stock prices or market trends.
-The model is built using Python and uses machine learning.
-Artemis leverages historical data and technical indicators to make predictions about future trends.
+Artemis is a predictive model that utilizes the scikit-learn library to forecast stock closing prices of a user's choosing.
+The program generates predictions  for the next day and next week for the selected stock.